ZubriQ/Animal-Migration-Tracker/README.md

-# 🌐 SimbirSoft Web API in brief
+# 🌐 Animal Migration Tracker
-A RESTful API service for a centralized database of past records, facilitating multi-year experiments, animal migrations, and environmental tracking.
+A RESTful API service for a centralized database of records, facilitating multi-year experiments, animal migrations, and environmental tracking.
 Tested with a Docker image.

 # 📜 Legend
 Our company "Drip-Chip" is engaged in the chip-tracking of animals in the country "Wonderland" to monitor their movements and life cycles.
-Movement of animals on the planet is extremely important, including to protect them from extinction.
+The movement of animals on the planet is extremely important, including protecting them from extinction.

 This year, our company decided to create a unified base, where the records of previous years will be transferred, for conducting long-term experiments related to animal migrations, as well as for tracking changes in habitats and keeping a history.